yunaranyancat/musubi/_posts/2022-10-03-CRTO_review.md

 # Intro

-For those who didn't know, I passed my [OSEP](https://yunaranyancat.github.io/musubi/others/osepreview) exam few months ago, and it is one of the reasons why I decided to enroll in CRTO.
+For those who didn't know, I have passed my [OSEP](https://yunaranyancat.github.io/musubi/others/osepreview) exam few months ago, and it is one of the reasons why I decided to enroll in CRTO.
 I won't be comparing CRTO and PEN-300 so this review will be focusing on my journey when enrolling in the CRTO course.

 # Course